 Earlier in 2020, there was an inflection point when we all shifted from a mindset of “I just gotta get through this” to “This is my new reality.
-What can I do to be OK?”
+What can I do to maintain my mental wellbeing?”

 We all reached this frame of mind at different times, particularly when we each individually moved up Maslow’s Hierarchy of Needs from the bottom two rungs to the top three.
 Or whenever we decided to stop hoarding toilet paper and canned food— whichever came first.

 Being “OK” in the madness of 2020 involves taking care of yourself mentally and physically.
 We all know this is important, but why?
 AND HOW?

 With work, I’m all about maximizing my productivity and making every minute count.
 But when it comes to taking care of myself physically, I’m the worst.
 While I watch others running 10 miles a day, you will catch me and my sweet tooth scooping ice-cream into coffee when I run out of oat milk.
 I’m not one to workout.
 In fact, I have always hated it.
 While I may not be the best example when it comes to physical wellbeing, I’m an honest one!
 And if I can work in a few small ways to take care of myself, then you can too.

 Do you have 30-seconds to spare?
 Damn right you do… you are reading this blog post.
 I encourage you to take a break from reading after this paragraph.
 Set a 30-second timer on your phone, put yourself in a comfortable position, let your hands drop naturally, and breathe in and out— deeply and slowly.